 Many English speakers come to Brazil to make what they perceive to be easy money teaching the language.
-Though it can certainly be a fun way to pay the bills on a semi-prolonged stay and even lead to a full time job for more permanent residents, it’s not as simple as it looks.
-Teaching English in Brazil requires some knowledge of how the country operates, and a lot of stamina and drive.
+Though it can certainly be a fun way to pay the bills for a semi-prolonged stay and even lead to a full-time job for more permanent residents, it’s not as simple as it looks.
+Teaching English in Brazil requires some knowledge of how the country operates and a lot of stamina and drive.
 Here is a rough guide to prepare you for what to expect when you come to Brazil to teach English.

 Before you Teach